hannonhill/Webinar-Examples/Google-Maps/README.md

 **SUMMARY**

-Velocity scripts and Data Definitions to help facilitate the creation and addition of Google Maps into Cascade Server Pages.
+Formats and Data Definitions to help facilitate the creation and addition of Google Maps into Cascade Server Pages.

 ===========================================